Hot Water Cornbread

 • As a sweet treat or breakfast item served with butter and syrup, jam, or honey

-• As a side to Southern dishes, like beans and sauteed greens, split pea soup, or chicken coleslaw and baked beans
+• As a side to Southern dishes, like beans and sauteed greens, split pea soup, or chicken with coleslaw and baked beans

 • As a side to chili or other favorite soups & stews